 - Lease and contract – After the unit passes inspection and the rent has been approved, the landlord and tenant enter into a lease.
 CHA and the landlord sign a Housing Assistance Payments Contract through which the rent is assisted on behalf of the tenant.

-For more information you can contact the Housing Manager Nancy Sullivan at 401-828-4367.
+For more information you can contact the Housing Manager Maria Webster at 401-828-4367.